mlange-42/go-ecs-benchmarks/README.md

 Note that the Y axis has logarithmic scale in all plots.
 So doubled bar or line height is not doubled time!

+Also note that Go's benchmarking prevents some compiler optimizations.
+Hence, benchmark results are conservative and performance may be better in real-world use cases.

 All components used in the benchmarks have two `float64` fields.
 The initial capacity of the world is set to 1024 where this is supported.